Extended Hodge Theory for Fibred Cusp Manifolds: Introduction

 In terms of this convention, standard perversities (those satisfying the original restrictions) satisfy $0 < p \leq f $.
 We use an extension of these definitions in which $p \in \mathbb{R}$.
 This does not give anything dramatically new; when $p \leq 0$, we get $H^*(X,B)$, whereas when $p > f$ we get $H^*(X-B)$.
 For $p \notin \mathbb{Z}$, we simply get the same thing as for the perversity given by the floor function $\lfloor p \rfloor$.
 Thus for any $p \in {\mathbb R}$ we fix the notation

-This notation will simplify the statements and proofs of results, and in addition, allows us to consider spaces with a codimension one stratum, i.e.\ a boundary together with pseudomanifolds.
-In the case of a manifold with boundary, the link of a point on the boundary is simply a point, so the local calculations corresponding to $p > 0$ and $p \leq 0$ give absolute and relative cohomologies, respectively.
+This notation will simplify the statements and proofs of results, and in addition, allows us to consider situations in which $B$ is a codimension one stratum, i.e.\ a boundary, together with the case in which $B$ is a singular stratum.
+In the case where $B$ is a boundary, the link of a point on $B$ is simply a point, so the local calculations corresponding to $p > 0$ and $p \leq 0$ give absolute and relative cohomologies, respectively.
+In the remainder of this paper, we will assume that $X$ has no boundary, except in the case that its boundary is $B$.

 The metrics we will consider on $M$ are various classes of fibred cusp metrics.
-The most general definition of a fibred cusp metric is that it is a section of the symmetric product of the $\phi$ cotangent bundle with itself, see \cite{GH1}, for example.
-In our calculations, by analytic results from \cite{GH2}, we will be able to restrict to product type fibred cusp metrics, which are smooth metrics on $M$ which on the end have the form:
+The most general definition of a fibred cusp metric is that it is $x^2$ times a section of the symmetric product of the $\phi$ cotangent bundle with itself, see \cite{GH1}, for example.
+In our calculations, we will be able to restrict to product type fibred cusp metrics, which are smooth metrics on $M$ which on the end have the form:

-where $h$ is a symmetric bilinear form on $Y$ which restricts to a metric on each fibre and vanishes on some choice of horizontal tangent bundle, and where $\phi^*ds_B^2$ represents the horizontal lift to $Y$ of a metric on the base, $B$.
+Here $\phi^*ds_B^2$ represents the lift to $Y$ of a metric on the base, $B$.
+For any choice of smooth horizontal tangent bundle, complementary to the vertical tangent bundle of the fibres, we choose a symmetric bilinear form, $h$, on $Y$ that is diagonal with respect to this splitting, vanishes on the horizontal tangent bundle and is positive definite on the vertical tangent bundle.
 Geometrically, such metrics mean that the manifold looks at the end like a cusp bundle over a compact base.
 In particular, these metrics are geodesically complete.